Managing Users and Groups

 The /etc/adduser.conf file defines the default parameters for new users.
 It's in this file where the default starting user and group IDs are set, where the default home directory is located (e.g., in /home/), where the default shell is defined (e.g., /bin/bash), where the default permissions are set for new home user directories (e.g., 0755) and more.

 Let's change some defaults for /etc/skel.
-We need to use sudo [command] or use su to become the root user.
-I prefer to use sudo [command] since this is a bit safer than becoming root.
-Let's edit the default .bashrc file:
+We need to use sudo [command] since this directory and its contents are owned by the root user.
+First, we'll edit the default .bashrc file:

 sudo nano /etc/skel/.bashrc

-We want to add these lines at the end of the file.
+We want to add the following lines at the end of the file.
 This file is a configuration file for /bin/bash, and will be interpreted by Bash.
-Therefore, lines starting with a hash mark are comments:
+Lines starting with a hash mark are comments:

 # Dear New User,